AnswerDotAI/RAGatouille/README.md

 _If you're just prototyping, you don't need to train your own model!
 While finetuning can be useful, one of the strength of ColBERT is that the pretrained models are particularly good at generalisation, and [ColBERTv2](https://huggingface.co/colbert-ir/colbertv2.0) has [repeatedly been shown to be extremely strong](https://arxiv.org/abs/2303.00807) at zero-shot retrieval in new domains!_

+⚠️ Please note: Training can currently only be ran on GPU, and will error out if using CPU/MPS!
+Training is also currently not functional on Google Colab and Windows 10. ⚠️

 #### Data Processing

 RAGatouille's RAGTrainer has a built-in `TrainingDataProcessor`, which can take most forms of retrieval training data, and automatically convert it to training triplets, with data enhancements.
 The pipeline works as follows: